Nritya-Lang/book/src/08-loops.md

 ```
 Not quite pleasing, is it!

 Anyway, that's the fundamentals of loops.
-Next up, we are going to cover the `member functions` in Feral.
+Next up, we are going to cover the `member functions` in Nritya.